Learning isn't all about memory

 - We learn some things easier than others.

 - The more noticeable the stimulus, the easier we learn, and the more likely it is to dominate other, weaker stimuli.

 - The closer together the pairing, the quicker we learn.

-- If the stimulus follows the thing you are trying to pair it with, you won’t pair them.
+- If the stimulus comes after the thing you are trying to pair it with, you won’t learn the relationship.

-- Some stimulus seem to actually be something we’re primed for from birth (we learn much faster when we pair things like snakes or spiders – a phenomenon thought to be responsible for some of our phobias).
+- Some stimuli seem to actually be something we’re primed for from birth.
+We learn much faster when we pair things with certain stimuli like snakes or spiders – a phenomenon thought to be responsible for some of our phobias.